Empire: Roman Empire

 The fall of the western half of the Roman Empire is seen as one of the most pivotal points in all of human history.
 This event traditionally marks the transition from classical civilization to the birth of Europe.
 The Roman Empire started to decline at the end of the reign of the last of the Five Good Emperors, Marcus Aurelius in 161–180 A.D.
 There is still a debate over the cause of the fall of one of the largest empires in history.
 Historian André Piganiol argues that the Roman Empire under its authority can be described as "a period of terror", holding its imperial system accountable for its failure.
 Another theory blames the rise of Christianity as the cause, arguing that the spread of certain Christian ideals caused internal weakness of the military and state.
 In his book The Fall of the Roman Empire, historian Peter Heather contends that there were many factors, including issues of money and manpower, which produced military limitations and culminated in the Roman army's inability to effectively repel invading barbarians at the frontier.
-The Western Roman economy was already stretched to its limit in the 4th and 5th centuries C.E. due to continual conflict and loss of territory which, in turn, generated loss of revenue from the tax base.
-There was also the looming presence of the Persians which, at any time, took a large percentage of the fighting force's attention.
-At the same time the Huns, a nomadic warrior people from the steppes of Asia, are also putting extreme pressure on the German tribes outside of the Roman frontier, which gave the German tribes no other choice, geographically, but to move into Roman territory.
-At this point, without increased funding, the Roman army could no longer effectively defend its borders against major waves of Germanic tribes.
-This inability is illustrated by the crushing defeat at Adrianople in 378 C.E. and, later, the Crossing of the Rhine in 406 C.E.

 An empire can fall for many reasons.
 However, why the fall of the Roman Empire was fatal, and why the post-classical Europe never repeated its ancient unity, is a completely different question.
 Eurocentrism in the Roman case led to the theory of inevitable imperial fall and Western declinism in imperiology, which remains the only widely believed case of historical inevitability.
 To describe any polity as an empire is usually to damn it as doomed to disappear, usually due to imperial overstretch.
 Comparative history, however, alters the Eurocentric theory.
 The Chinese Empire rose synchronously with Rome and never fell.
 More precisely, China underwent several disintegrations but each time reunified and each time faster.
-Asking why post-Roman Europe, contrary to China, never reunified reveals factors which the case study of the fall of Rome cannot reveal.
-The latter question was addressed in this comparative analysis.